shilong20/StackDiff/src/tools/synthetic_materials/README.md

 # Synthetic Material STEM Generator

 This directory contains optional STEM simulation helpers for StackDiff.
-It supports the four public paper materials: ReS2, MoS2, MoTe2, and TaS2.
+It supports these materials: ReS2, MoS2, MoTe2, and TaS2 and so on.

 The repository includes generator code, material JSON files, monolayer structure files, and safe-crop masks.
 The external `incostem` executable is not distributed with StackDiff.